-A Guide to Medical Records Management
+A Guide To Medical Records Management

 With General Data Protection Regulations now in place, there is even more importance placed on the proper management of records that may contain sensitive and personal information.